ndkoval/ndkoval.github.io/_pages/publications.md

 toc_label: Publications
 ---

 The publications are grouped by year.
-You can also find my profile on [Google Scholar](https://scholar.google.com/citations?user=6ehffhoAAAAJ&hl=en).
+You can also find my profile on [Google Scholar](https://scholar.google.com/citations?user=6ehffhoAAAAJ&hl=en) and [dblp](https://dblp.org/pid/235/2563.html).

 ## 2022